How to make a program portable the hacker way (the hardest way/the fun way)

 Now we’ll select some of these 90 values and we’ll inject our string.

-In this case we’ll use the replacement string “.\savegames”, the point is a reference to the current directory, so the program will create the savegames in his own folder under a savegames directory.
+In this case we’ll use the replacement string “.\savegames”.
+The dot is a reference to the current directory, so the program will create the savegames in its own folder under a savegames directory.

-The string is long 11 characters, we’ll add a bynary 00 character as string terminator so we can select 12 of the “90” red values.
+The string is 11 characters long.
+We’ll add a binary 00 character as string terminator, so we can select 12 of the “90” red values.

 Select the right chars